 A Euphoria build is what you’ll eventually want if you want to play on Death March! (especially on NG+), but there are practical considerations throughout the game that Blood and Wine endgame content-locked mutations can’t accommodate.

 One general rule I would cite is that players should prioritize their builds for the game stages they’ll actually be playing.
 Because of the abundance of Potions of Clearance in the late game, you have a lot of freedom to experiment with different builds and compensate for mistakes later, optimizing your build for whatever additional developments…develop.
 So if carry weight is a huge concern for an upcoming section of gameplay (clearing out a bunch of points of interest in a given area, for example), you might pick up Strong Back until you need to prioritize damage later.

-The Witcher 3: Best Early Skills
+Best Early Skills

+What are the best early skills in The Witcher 3?
 Investing in damage early on is a good option for almost any build.
 For the most part, this will mean investing in light attacks.
 Heavy attacks are useful to pick up over time, but fast attacks are more of a priority.
 The damage difference isn’t so significant that the fast attacks ever lag much, and there are plenty of enemies who are quite tricky to land a heavy blow on — overall, heavy attacks lack the versatility of their more agile cousins.

 When prioritizing the pair of basic attacks, a good order to go in is Muscle Memory (I prefer to max out one stat before moving onto another to avoid diluting my bonuses) followed by Strength Training.